Last updated: 13 January 2023

 Object to the processing of personal data

-If we process information about you on the basis of our duties or on the basis of an interest assessment, you are entitled to object to our processing of information about you.
+In some situations, you are entitled to object to our processing of information about you.

 If the treatment of personal data happens with the basis of consent or an agreement with you, you may ask us to transfer the information about you to you or to another controller.